Perfect In Case of Slips or Falls!

 McAdenville, North Carolina

-McAdenville, also known as Christmas Town USA, is a small town in Gaston County, North Carolina, United States.
-It is a suburb of both Charlotte and Gastonia.
-The population was 651 at the 2010 census.[4]
+McAdenville is a small town in Gaston County, North Carolina, United States.
+It is a suburb of Charlotte and located east of Gastonia.
+The population was 890 at the 2020 census.[4]

 A Christmas tradition in the town for many years has been the decorating of the entire town in Christmas lights.
 The event is called Christmas Town USA.
 The Christmas Town USA contains 375 lit trees and over 200 wreaths attached to city light poles.
-The lights attract visitors from all over the country and is one of the biggest light shows in the US.[5]
-Begun in 1956 with the assistance of Pharr Yarns, the largest employer and land owner in the town, many trees and buildings in the town are covered in Christmas lights and some form of decoration.
-More than 300,000 vehicles visit each year.[6]
-The lights are entirely maintained by volunteers from the community, and no admission is charged.
-Pharr Yarns picks up the electric bill for the event.
+The lights attract visitors from all over the country and is one of the biggest light shows in the US.[7]
+Begun in 1956 with the assistance of Pharr Yarns, many trees and buildings in the town are covered in Christmas lights and some form of decoration.
+More than 600,000 vehicles visit each year.[8]

 McAdenville - Latest - Google News Google News